NonBee98/3DLUT-interpolation-Pytorch-extension/README.md

 python3 test.py
 ```
 test.ipynb jupyter notebook shows how to train a custom 3Dlut, you can use it to verify the correctness of the implementation interactively.

+### Notification
+If you want to run cutsom extensions on multiple GPUs, please use Pytorch's DistributedDataParallel rather than simple DataParallel.
+The latter one seems have some bugs on cutsom extensions.